 Once the death is registered, you will receive:

-- Form 36 (certificate of registration of death) for social security purposes if the deceased received a state pension or benefits.
+- a bereavement service leaflet for social security purposes if the deceased received a state pension or benefits.

-- Certificates, which may be required when sorting out the deceased’s affairs, may be purchased at the time of registration for £8 per copy.
-You can pay by cash, cheque, debit or credit card.
+Death certificates, which are required when sorting out the deceased’s affairs may be purchased at the time of registration for £8 per copy.